 Her Story is Our Story

-A women’s college with a strong focus in STEM, Saint Mary’s College has a nearly 175-year history of empowering students to excel and lead in their chosen fields.
+A women’s college with a strong focus in STEM, Saint Mary’s College has a 175-year history of empowering students to excel and lead in their chosen fields.
 Saint Mary’s women have the skills, knowledge, empathy, and vision to guide their corner of the world forward, whether directing a global organization, serving the needs of humanity, or exploring areas of scientific discovery.
 In fact, nine out of 10 recent graduates say their Saint Mary’s education has enabled them to make a difference in the world.

 - 93%of graduates earn their degree in just four years. compared to 38% nationally

 - 51%of all students study abroad compared to 19% nationally